suresh-404/Docker/chapter_1/01_what_is_docker.md

+# What is Docker?

+Docker is an open source project for building, shipping, and running programs.
+It is a command- line program, a background process, and a set of remote services that take a logistical approach to solving common software problems and simplifying your experience installing, running, publishing, and removing software.
+It accomplishes this by using an operating system technology called containers.

-# Running Your First Docker Container
+## Running Your First Docker Container

-## Command to run:
+### Command to run:

 ```bash
 docker run dockerinaction/hello_world